Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Experimental Setup

-We explain the frameworks used to implement Centralized QFL, Decentralized QFL, and Hybrid QFL.
-For the machine learning model, the classical layers were constructed using PyTorch~\cite{paszke2017automatic}, and the quantum layers were constructed using the quantum computing framework PennyLane~\cite{bergholm2022pennylaneautomaticdifferentiationhybrid}.
-For Quantum Secure Aggregation, quantum teleportation, and classical communication, the quantum network simulator NetSquid~\cite{Coopmans_2021} was used.
+The classical layers of the machine learning model were constructed using PyTorch~\cite{paszke2017automatic}, and the quantum layers were implemented using PennyLane~\cite{bergholm2022pennylaneautomaticdifferentiationhybrid}.
+Quantum Secure Aggregation, quantum teleportation, and classical communication were simulated using the quantum network simulator NetSquid~\cite{Coopmans_2021}.